 - Older children and adults should Wear a mask or face covering if you have one and can tolerate it (a bandana, scarf, or cloth mask is adequate).

 - Patients over the age of 16 should come into the office alone.
 For minors; only 1 parent should accompany them.
-We can certainly accommodate additional family members by telephone if they wish to be part of the visit.
+We can certainly accommodate additional family members by telephone/video chat if they wish to be part of the visit.

 - Let us know if you have developed a new FEVER or Cold symptoms.
 Your doctor will initiate a telephone visit first to determine safe visit protocols.